mainmatter/playbook/project-flow/full-service/README.md

-Once the objective of the project has been identified and is well understood by all stakeholders, we will identify the set of functionality to be added in the current increment of the project.
+Once the objective of the project has been identified and is well understood by all stakeholders, we will identify the set of functionality to be added in the current increment of the application.
 If the application is going to replace an existing system, the functionality provided by that system can be used as a reference.
 In the first increment, we will start with the minimal possible version of the application, addressing the most basic needs of the project's